-for voice and responsive user body interface (RUBS)
+For voice and responsive user body suit (RUBS)

 "Touch" was inspired around Lakoff and Johnson’s theory of the embodied mind, in which the same biological mechanisms that inform physical perception also create and affirm our conceptual reality.
 The text expresses a reliance on tactile validation – “when you touch me / I exist”.